 Of course, in exchange for the security that comes with freezing your credit report, you have to be willing to put up with several drawbacks.
-Here are the ones that cause the most consternation:
+Here are the ones that cause the most consternation — at least for me:

 1. They’re inconvenient.
-A frozen credit report not only makes it impossible to open up new lines of credit, or take out a loan, but you also prevent yourself from getting anything else that may require a credit check.
+A frozen credit report not only makes it impossible to open up new lines of credit, or take out a loan, but it also prevents you from getting anything else that may require a credit check.
 This includes things like insurance, utility service, or even a new job.
 Sometimes it happens for things you’d never expect.
-For example, earlier this year, I had to temporarily lift my credit freeze for a couple days in order to renew a security clearance that I need for my job.
+For example, earlier this year, I had to temporarily lift my credit freeze for a couple of days in order to renew a security clearance that I need for my job.

-2. They cost money.
-On average, each of the three major reporting agencies charge $10 to place a security freeze on your credit report and another $10 each time you choose to temporarily remove it — although identity theft victims can often get the fees waived.
+2. They (usually) cost money.
+Depending on your state of residence, each of the three major reporting agencies charge an average fee of $10 to place a security freeze on your credit report, and another $10 each time you choose to temporarily remove it — although identity theft victims can often get the fees waived.
 So if you expect you’ll need a credit check for any reason in the near future, you may want to think twice before implementing one.

 3. They can’t stop thieves from making charges to existing credit card accounts.
 Nope.
 An identity thief who manages to get hold of your existing credit card numbers will still be able to charge items to those cards.
-So don’t get rid of your paper shredder.
+So keep your paper shredder.